Gabriella Viola

 There have been quite a few waterfalls in Northern California and Oregon that have been on my bucket list for the last several years.
 So, this past May, I decided to take a solo road trip dedicated to chasing as many waterfalls as I could throughout Northern California and Central Oregon.
 The road trip lasted 9 days, and the amount of natural beauty I saw blew me away!

-In this post, I'll be sharing my road trip itinerary, including which waterfalls I visited, where I stayed, and any tips I picked up along the way!
+In this post, I'm sharing my road trip itinerary, including which waterfalls I visited, where I stayed, and any tips I picked up along the way!

 *When exploring the outdoors, please keep it beautiful by Leaving No Trace*